zowe/docs-site/docs/user-guide/install-zos.md

 If you want to configure Zowe for high availability, see [High Availability overview](zowe-ha-overview.md) for instructions.

+## Roles and responsibilities for server-side component installation

+### Security administrator

+To configure Zowe security for production environments, it is likely that your organization's security administrator will be required to perform various tasks.
+For more information, see [Addressing security requirements](./address-security-requirements#tasks-performed-by-your-security-administrator).

+### Storage administrator

+Before starting installation, notify the storage administrator to reserve enough space for USS, directory storage space, and any other storage requrements to install Zowe.
+For more information , see [Addresing storage requirements](./address-storage-requirements.md).

+### Network administrator

+Notify your organization's network administrator to assign port numbers, reserve these port numbers, and arrange them for you.
+For more information about network setup, see [Addressing network requirements](./address-network-requirements.md).

+### System programmer

+In most cases, the system programmer performs Zowe installation and configuration and starts Zowe.
+System programmers are typically knowledgeable about SMP/E, z/OSMF workflows, and regular maintanance procedures.
+This role also regularly prepares jobs for other administrators.

 ## End-to-end installation diagram

 ![4 installation methods](../images/install/4-installation-methods.png)